 1. When Either Parent or Child is Uncomfortable

 Let’s be frank: Going full-frontal in front of your self-aware eight-year-old just feels different than baring it all in front of your brand-new baby.
 But is it?
 That depends on who you ask.
 According to Hutman, parents’ feelings about nudity may hinge on cultural or religious beliefs, with some groups valuing modesty more than others.
-He stressed that feelings about nudity are valid no matter which way they swing (to bare, or not to bare).
+He stressed that feelings about nudity are valid no matter which way they swing.

 2. When the Child Starts Expressing a Need for Privacy